-- 3.5 player who can acknowledge the difference between a hard game and soft game.
-They move quickly to the non-volley zone.
+- 3.5 A player who can acknowledge the difference between a hard game and a soft game.
+They move quickly to the non-volley zone line.
 They understand when stacking may be effective.

 - 4.5 A player who understands strategy and has good footwork.
 They are able to communicate and move well with their partner.

 - 5.0 A player who has mastered pickleball strategies.
 They have more efficient footwork and can easily adjust their game to their opponents’ strengths and weaknesses.
 They rarely make unforced errors.